very-good-science/data-ethics-club/meetings/2021/02-feb/17-02-21_meeting.md

 Number of people: 16

 ### What did we think?
+14/14 voters agreed that the content sparked interesting discussion.
+14/14 voters would recommend the content to others.

 Nat did a great summary of our discussion on Twitter.
 [You can find it here!](https://twitter.com/StatalieT/status/1362045192543600641?s=20)

 ---